telefonicaid/iotagent-node-lib/doc/admin.md

 Number of consecutive failed checks required before marking a connection as DOWN (ok: false).
 Until this threshold is reached, transient failures are tolerated.
 Default: 3

+#### `healthCheckConsiderHttpResponseUp`

+Consider an Http response code minor than 500 as endpoint is working.
+Default false, an http response code minor than 400.

 ### Configuration using environment variables

 Some of the configuration parameters can be overriden with environment variables, to ease the use of those parameters